-The Authority's comparison tool, www.hia.ie/ci/health-insurance-comparison is offundamental importance in enabling consumers to compare all the available products in the market, tailoring the search to meet their requirements.
-The website received over 558,000 visitors in 2017, an 11% increase on 2016.
-Our Facebook, Twitter and LinkedIn pages also continued to gain followers during the year.
-A major review of the Authority's website, www.hia.ie , focusing on functionality and customer experience, was carried out in 2017.
-As a result, a broad redevelopment is scheduled for completion by year-end 2018 to include changes on how some information is presented, particularly in helping consumers better identify the most appropriate and economical health insurance product for their own specific requirements.
+The Authority's comparison tool is of fundamental importance in enabling consumers to compare all the available products in the market, tailoring the search to meet their requirements.
+A major review of the Authority's website, focusing on functionality and customer experience was carried out in 2017, resulting in a redevelopment of the Authority's comparison tool during 2018.
+The redevelopment streamlined the comparison process, helping consumers better identify the most appropriate and economical health insurance product for their own specific requirements.
+The Authority intends to continue investing significant financial resources in delivering on its communication strategy.